 This is one in a series of posts in which I look back on 10 years of blogging and reflect on posts from the past.
-10 years ago I wrote this post in which I pontificated on the amazing productivity … Continue reading Reflections on… How do they get time?
+I was slightly nervous about this one, if I’m being honest.
+I hadn’t read this … Continue reading Reflections on… Pronunciation

 This is one in a series of posts in which I look back on 10 years of blogging and reflect on posts from the past.
 Back on October 16th, one day after I was celebrating my blog’s tenth anniversary, Philip … Continue reading Reflections On… Fake News